telerik/kendo-ui-core/docs/api/javascript/ui/editor.md

         formatting: "Format",
         style: "Styles",
         viewHtml: "View HTML",
-        emptyFolder: "Empty Folder",
-        uploadFile: "Upload",
-        orderBy: "Arrange by:",
-        orderBySize: "Size",
-        orderByName: "Name",
-        invalidFileType: "The selected file \"{0}\" is not valid.
-Supported file types are {1}.",
-        deleteFile: "Are you sure you want to delete \"{0}\"?",
         overwriteFile: "A file with name \"{0}\" already exists in the current directory.
 Do you want to overwrite it?",
-        directoryNotFound: "A directory with this name was not found.",
         imageWebAddress: "Web address",
         imageAltText: "Alternate text",
         fileWebAddress: "Web address",